I'm a provider

 Related medical policies -

-Intermittent monitoring, i.e., up to 72 hours, of glucose levels in interstitial fluid may be considered medically necessary in patients with type I diabetes mellitus whose diabetes is poorly controlled, despite current use of best practices (see Policy Guidelines).
-Poorly controlled type I diabetes mellitus includes the following clinical situations: unexplained hypoglycemic episodes, hypoglycemic unawareness, suspected postprandial hyperglycemia, and recurrent diabetic ketoacidosis.
+Intermittent monitoring (i.e., 72 hours) of glucose levels in interstitial fluid may be considered medically necessary in patients with type 1 diabetes whose diabetes is poorly controlled, despite current use of best practices (see Policy Guidelines).
+Poorly controlled type I diabetes includes the following clinical situations: unexplained hypoglycemic episodes, hypoglycemic unawareness, suspected postprandial hyperglycemia, and recurrent diabetic ketoacidosis.

 Intermittent monitoring of glucose levels in interstitial fluid may also be considered medically necessary in patients with type I diabetes prior to insulin pump initiation to determine basal insulin levels.